OpenBotDev/daocontracts/README.md

 # Openbot

-we are early stage
+## contracts

-previous art:
+we are early stage. token has an associated treasury. traders deposit/withdraw funds from brokerage.

-* ETH
+## previous art

 * the DAO
 * Uniswap - AMM
 * OlympusDAO - Treasury and bonding